 Multichannel customer experience means being present at each of these touchpoints.
 Literally, your customers can experience your brand through various channels.
 Most companies are now multichannel; they don’t necessarily interconnect well, but the channels exist.

-Omnichannel differs in that every individual touchpoint is interconnected with the rest and provides an identical level of service and communication as the rest.
+Omnichannel customer experience differs in that every individual touchpoint is interconnected with the rest and provides an identical level of service and communication as the rest.
 In other words, an omnichannel presence means maintaining a holistic, universal approach to the way you engage with your clients.

 An example customer journey